-The list below does not necessarily contain the "15 Best Loved" of all 929 chapters into which the various documents in the Bible have been divided.
+The list below is not necessarily the "15 Best Loved" of all 929 chapters into which the various biblical books have been divided.

 These 15 chapters may not be the "15 Most Well Known" chapters.
-One hesitates to even call them the "15 Most Significant" chapters.
+I hesitate to even call them the "15 Most Significant" chapters.

-However, these 15 chapters do contain key scriptural events and themes which are the heart of the message of the Bible.
+However, these 15 chapters contain key scriptural events and themes that are the heart of the message of the Bible.
 They will help you grasp "God's big picture."
 At Southern Nazarene University, we think even a beginning student of the Bible should be somewhat familiar with all 15 chapters.

 The Bible, though written by about 40 different authors over a period of perhaps 1500 years, is one story.
 The 66 documents of the biblical canon tell that story and contain supporting material to enrich it.

 The introduction to that story is the first eleven chapters of Genesis.
 Those chapters set the stage and outline the plot: God's audacious attempt to win back His rebellious creation.

 The story begins in earnest in Genesis 12 with the choosing of Abraham.
 The conclusion of the story is given in Revelation, the last book of the New Testament.
 There, John sees the fulfillment of what God had promised to Abraham, that through him, all nations would be blessed.

 To boil scripture down to a one-page story, here -- in chronological order -- are the principal events that I think need to be in that storyline: